Get a FREE, Personalized 7-Day Music Making Course

 • The Low E (top string) and High E (bottom string) are not played

-Now press down those strings and play each note (except the two you’re not supposed to play) one at a time.
+Now press down those strings and play each note (except the two you’re not supposed to play) one at a time by picking the guitar strings (learn more).
 Sound off or kind of weird?
 Don’t worry, it happens.
 Check your fretting hand – are your fingers pressed down firmly and in the right place?

 Congratulations – you’ve just played your first guitar chord.
 Aren’t you just a boss…